-- 44.1 Subject to rule 45, the President is the Chairperson for any general meetings and for any committee meetings. - 44.2 The President may have other responsibilities as per the position description and delegated authority, as determined by the committee.
+- 44.1 Subject to subrule 45.2, the President is the Chairperson for any general meetings and for any committee meetings. - 44.2 The President may have other responsibilities as per the position description and delegated authority, as determined by the committee.